ElijahCra/Resume-WebStack/frontend-resume/edit-me/content/professionalExperiences/01-UF-CUR.md

 endDate: May 2021
 ---

-- Created automatic data processing in Python with NumPy and Pandas for surveys and internal statistics.
-- Implemented interactive dashboard in Jupyter notebook used throughout the organization.
-- Utilized Swift and Xcode to develop iPhone app for mapping and detailing posters at the UF Undergraduate research symposium for 200+ students.
+- Automated data analysis using Python to load data from Qualtrics survey platform and perform statistical analysis with Pandas to compare the success of different programs.
+Generated interactive reports using generated data and Jupyter Notebook.
+- Built an iOS app that mapped research posters at the UF Undergraduate Research Symposium, an event that hosted over 200 presenters and 500 attendees yearly.
+Significantly reduced paper use.